shenwei356/rush/README.md

   {:}         remove all file extensions.
   {^suffix}   remove suffix
   {@regexp}   capture submatch using regular expression
+              Limitation: curly brackets can't be used in the regexp.

   Escaping curly brackets "{}":
     {{}}        {}